Coral reef: Invertebrates

 Sea urchins, Dotidae and sea slugs eat seaweed.
 Some species of sea urchins, such as Diadema antillarum, can play a pivotal part in preventing algae from overrunning reefs.
 Researchers are investigating the use of native collector urchins, Tripneustes gratilla, for their potential as biocontrol agents to mitigate the spread of invasive algae species on coral reefs.
 Nudibranchia and sea anemones eat sponges.

-A number of invertebrates, collectively called "cryptofauna", inhabit the coral skeletal substrate itself, either boring into the skeletons (through the process of bioerosion) or living in pre-existing voids and crevices.
+Several invertebrates, collectively called "cryptofauna", inhabit the coral skeletal substrate itself, either boring into the skeletons (through the process of bioerosion) or living in pre-existing voids and crevices.
 Animals boring into the rock include sponges, bivalve mollusks, and sipunculans.
 Those settling on the reef include many other species, particularly crustaceans and polychaete worms.

 Seabirds

-Coral reef systems provide important habitats for seabird species, some endangered.
+Coral reef systems provide important habitats for seabird species, many of which are endangered.
 For example, Midway Atoll in Hawaii supports nearly three million seabirds, including two-thirds (1.5 million) of the global population of Laysan albatross, and one-third of the global population of black-footed albatross.
 Each seabird species has specific sites on the atoll where they nest.
 Altogether, 17 species of seabirds live on Midway.
 The short-tailed albatross is the rarest, with fewer than 2,200 surviving after excessive feather hunting in the late 19th century.